Edior-DB/debian-ws/README.md

 ## 🎯 Overview

-Debian-WS transforms a fresh Debian 12 installation into a fully-configured, modern development workstation through a single command.
+Debian-WS transforms a fresh Debian 12 installation into a fully-configured, modern development workstation through an interactive installer.
 Built on a robust function-based architecture inspired by the [archer project](https://github.com/Edior-DB/archer), this suite refactors and enhances the functionality of [debian-ok](https://github.com/Edior-DB/debian-ok) with improved modularity, security, and maintainability.

 ### Key Improvements from debian-ok